seed-cat/seedcat/docs/recovery.md

 # Seed Recovery
-Any recovery requires a [bitcoin address](https://en.bitcoin.it/wiki/Invoice_address) and some seed word information from your wallet.
+Any recovery requires a [bitcoin address](https://en.bitcoin.it/wiki/Invoice_address) and some seed words from your wallet.

 For example if you memorized your seed words but can't remember the first 3 words then you could use the `?` wildcard:
 ```bash